puppup420247-org/EdgeEnterprise/edgeenterprise/microsoft-edge-update-policies.md

 ## Address or URL of proxy server (ProxyServer)
->Edge Update 1.3.21.81 and later
+>Microsoft Edge Update 1.3.21.81 and later

 ### Description
-Allows you to specify the URL of the proxy server for Edge Update to use.
+Allows you to specify the URL of the proxy server for Microsoft Edge Update to use.

-If you enable this policy, you can set the proxy server URL used by Edge Update in your organization.
+If you enable this policy, you can set the proxy server URL used by Microsoft Edge Update in your organization.

 This policy is applied only if you have selected manual proxy settings in the \'Choose how to specify proxy server settings\' policy.